 To begin training the recall, you will need a helper, plenty of food rewards and a quiet environment to train in.
-If a helper is not available, a long line can be used to encourage your dog to come to you.
+If a helper is not available, a long line can be used to encourage your greyhound to come to you.

-1. Ask your helper to hold your dog.
-Stand in front of your dog and show him you have a tasty food treat, or toy, that he may want.
-Walk five paces backwards and call your dog using the 'come' command.

-2. As soon as your dog comes to you, slip two fingers under his collar, praise him and feed him the food reward.

-3. Gradually increase the distance from your dog when you call, ensuring you always praise and reward him for coming to you.

-4. Once your dog is reliably coming to you in an

-environment without distractions, start practising in more difficult and distracting places such as the garden, or a quiet corner of a park.
+- 1. Ask your helper to hold your greyhound.
+Stand in front of your greyhound and show them you have a tasty food treat, or toy, that they may want.
+Walk 5 paces backwards and call your greyhound using the 'come' command. - 2.
+As soon as your greyhound comes to you, slip 2 fingers under their collar.
+Praise them and feed them the food reward. - 3.
+Gradually increase the distance from your greyhound when you call, ensuring you always praise and reward them for coming to you. - Once your greyhound is reliably coming to you in an environment without distractions, start practising in more difficult and distracting places such as the garden, or a quiet corner of a park.
 Remember you will need to reduce the distance slightly each time you start in a new environment.